hjst/tianqi/README.md

 * Add more error handling for timeouts, missing data etc.
 * Use new asyncio bits in 3.3 to run HTTP requests concurrently
 * Split up `scrape_conditions_at()` function, it's a mess
+* Add colour-coding for AQI data, red for >150 maybe?
+* Add verbose output option with more forecast data
 * Add more city shortcuts
 * Package it properly for PyPI?